lucienwalewski/datathon23_ace/README.md

 ## Description

-Certain minority stakeholders are often inadvertently overlooked when implemented (government) policies.
+Certain minority stakeholders are often inadvertently overlooked when certain policies are implemented.
 We provide a web application that takes in a policy in the format of a string, identifies the key stakeholders that may be marginalised and provides a short summary on each of them.

 ## Setup